Azure/terraform-azure-avm-utl-ephemeral-credential/examples/retrievable_key_rotating/README.md

 <!-- BEGIN_TF_DOCS -->
 # Non-retrievable password without rotation example

-This deploys a non-retrievable ephemeral password without TTL.
-Each time you read the password, it will be regenerated, and the`value_wo_version` will only increase when password generation settings has been changed.
+This deploys a retrievable ephemeral private key with TTL.
+The key is stored in Azure Key Vault.

 ```hcl
 terraform {